Monitor State Activity Through Active State Data

-In the Stateflow Editor canvas, select the Stateflow object to monitor.
+In the Stateflow Editor, select the Stateflow object to monitor.

-In the Monitoring section of the Property Inspector, select the Create output for monitoring check box and edit the active state data properties.
+In the Monitoring section of the Property Inspector, select Create output for monitoring and edit the active state data properties listed below.

 In the Model Hierarchy pane, double-click the Stateflow object to monitor.

-In the Stateflow object pane, select the Create output for monitoring check box and edit the active state data properties.
+In the Dialog pane, select Create output for monitoring and edit the active state data properties listed below.

 Type of state activity to monitor.
 Choose from these options:

 Leaf state activity